Choum28/NewAlchemy/README.md

 ## Install
+Creative ALchemy must be installed on your pc.
-Copy the script and your language (culture) folder in your Creative alchemy folder (ex: C:\Program Files (x86)\Creative\ALchemy).
+Copy the script and your language (culture) folder into a folder of your choise.
+Launch the script

 The script will use for text translation in priority the culture folder of your language, or will load the en-us one if it's not present (ex: de-DE).
 if you do not copy at least the en-US culture folder, you will have no text.

-## launch application
+## launch the script
 Launch the script and hide console
 .\powershell.exe -WindowStyle Hidden -ep bypass -file "C:\Program Files (x86)\Creative\ALchemy\NewAlchemy.ps1"

-The scripts will create and use a new NewAlchemy.ini in the alchemy folder to store games and options.
+The scripts will create and use a new NewAlchemy.ini in the script folder to store games and options.

 You can also use the EXE version that has been compiled with PS2EXE.